How To Feed A Loon

 You could substitute a tri-tip roast, top sirloin roast, or bottom round roast for the chuck.

-Leftovers will keep in covered in the fridge for up to 5 days.
+Leftovers will keep covered in the fridge for up to 5 days.
 Reheat meat in a 325°F oven in a dish covered with foil until heated through, usually about 15 to 20 minutes.

 Nutrition